rdegges/rdegges-blog/articles/2010/being-myself.md

-% Being Myself
+Title: Being Myself
-%
+Date: 2010-12-02 23:47
-%
+Author: Randall Degges

-# Being Myself
+Tags: life

 I've been thinking a lot about my life lately.
 Maybe it's because the new year is almost here, or maybe it is because I've been having a lot of weird "grown